create-dmg/create-dmg/README.md

 Status and contribution policy
 ------------------------------

-Create-dmg is maintained thanks to the contributors who send pull requests.
+Create-dmg is mostly maintained by [@aonez](https://github.com/aonez) and the contributors who send pull requests.
-As of May 2020, [Andrew Janke](https://github.com/apjanke) is the primary maintainer, and (since September 2018) [@aonez](https://github.com/aonez) has helped with the maintenance.
 The project home page is <https://github.com/create-dmg/create-dmg>.

 We will merge any pull request that adds something useful and does not break existing things.